-Antibiotics are necessary since foreign bacteria tend to invade the body excessively, making it difficult for the body’s own defense mechanism (white blood cells) to fight infections alone.
+Antibiotics are necessary since foreign bacteria tend to invade the body excessively, making it difficult for the body’s own defence mechanism (white blood cells) to fight infections alone.

 In this post, we will discuss the truths of drinking alcohol while taking a course of antibiotics.
 We will answer some of the most common questions such as can I skip my medication to drink alcohol, are there dangerous side-effects, and how long after taking antibiotics can I drink alcohol?

 Alcohol alters the work of antibiotics in the body.
-Since antibiotics are broken down or metabolized by enzymes present in the liver (and alcohol is also metabolized in the liver), drinking can slow down or increase liver enzymes resulting in a sharp increase or decrease of antibiotics circulating in the body.
+Since antibiotics are broken down or metabolised by enzymes present in the liver (and alcohol is also metabolised in the liver), drinking can slow down or increase liver enzymes resulting in a sharp increase or decrease of antibiotics circulating in the body.
 Alcohol makes antibiotics ineffective or causes toxicity.

 Alcohol can also increase the risk of suffering from the side effects of antibiotics.
 While antibiotics are known to cause side effects like rashes, drinking alcohol while taking antibiotics can cause bright red skin flushing.
 Side effects like drowsiness can become severe nausea.